Russia & Ukraine, Explained

 When Russia attacked Ukraine, President Vladimir Putin stated that his goal was “denazification.”
 Historians agree that there is no substance to this claim—and that by invoking Nazism, Putin is attempting to weaponize the trauma of World War II to justify an invasion, and the many lives it has cost.

 Today, life for Jews in Ukraine has changed dramatically.
-The Ukrainian president, Volodymyr Zelensky, is Jewish; many of his relatives, including all three of his grandfather’s brothers, died in the Holocaust.
-In 2019, he won the presidency with 73 percent of the vote.
+The Ukrainian president, Volodymyr Zelensky, is Jewish; in 2019, he won the presidency with 73 percent of the vote.
 Compared with other countries, Ukraine scores fairly low on measurements of antisemitic incidents and attitudes.

 Read the interview with Ira N. Forman, Obama’s special envoy to monitor and combat antisemitism, about Jewish life in Ukraine—its fraught history, its remarkable evolution—and how it continues to affect the Russian invasion.